-- Use difference between 2020 budgeted and 2020 actual net patient care revenue to measure lost revenue - Only available if budget established and approved prior to March 27, 2020 - What if budget covers only a portion of the year (e.g., September 30 year-end)? - Must submit - 2020 budgeted amount of patient care revenue (by quarter by payer mix?) - Copy of 2020 budget - Attestation from the Reporting Entity's Chief Executive Officer, Chief Financial Officer, or similar responsible individual, attesting under 18 USC § 1001 that the exact budget being submitted was established and approved prior to March 27, 2020.
+- Use difference between 2020 budgeted and 2020 actual net patient care revenue as measure of lost revenue - Only available if budget established and approved prior to 03/27/2020 - What if budget covers only a portion of the year (e.g., 09/30 year-end)? - Must submit - 2020 budgeted amount of patient care revenue (by quarter by payer mix?) - Copy of 2020 budget - Attestation from the Reporting Entity's Chief Executive Officer, Chief Financial Officer, or similar responsible individual, attesting under 18 USC § 1001 that the exact budget being submitted was established and approved prior to 03/27/20